David5p/play_tennis/TESTING.md

 ## Responsiveness Testing

-The website is responsive for screens with a mininum width of 320px and a maximum width of 2560px.
+The website is responsive for screens with a minimum width of 320px and a maximum width of 2560px.
 Friends tested the website on their devices and found the website responsive.
 Further manual tests were done using [Chrome's DevTools](https://developer.chrome.com/docs/devtools) and the website proved to be responsive.

 <details>